sihnat24/RAMBFF/README.txt

 -This MATLAB function, calc_times, calculates the time of flight for ultrasound -waves between array elements and specified focal points, useful in applications -like ultrasound image reconstruction.
-It takes inputs of focal points (foci), -element positions (elempos), and a speed of sound, which can be a constant value or specified via a 2D map.
-The function computes the distance between -each element and focal point to determine the propagation time.
-The output, -foc_times, is an M x N matrix that lists these times for all combinations of -focal points and elements.
+It takes inputs of focal points (foci), -element positions (elempos) and a constant speed of sound.
+The function computes -the distance between each element and focal point to determine the propagation time.
+-The output, foc_times, is an M x N matrix that lists these times for all combinations -of focal points and elements.

 calc_timesVIAlg.m
 -This MATLAB function, calc_timesVIAlg, calculates the time of flight for